Dhvani35729/quadris/README.md

 - Minglei Li

 Bonus features:
-1. "ai" command
+1. "ai" Command: auto-plays the current level using the hint feature that finds the current block's optimal placement

-2.
+2. GUI programatically created with gtkmm and DrawingArea

-3. Initial hint feature
+3. Support for the renaming of commands